JoyMonteiro/bharatsim-tutorial/source/introduction.rst

 BharatSim has been developed with 3 goals in mind:

-1. **Flexibility:** Since it is a social simulation framework, a researcher can develop models for a variety of disciplines like epidemiology, economics, climate science, and so on,
+1. **Flexibility:** Since it is a social simulation framework, a researcher can develop models for a variety of disciplines including epidemiology, economics, climate science.

-2. **Scalability:** It can keep track of to millions of agents in an efficient manner,
+2. **Scalability:** It can keep track of millions of agents in an efficient manner.

 3. **Customisation:** It has been developed to suit India's needs, via its support for synthetic population.